REN XUE EUROPE

 From the fifth floor onwards the methods continue to advance and consist of "Still Qigong” meditation that is practiced using the consciousness without any physical movements.
 Practising Still Qigong in the correct way is powerful and effective for developing the consciousness and life as a whole.

-The Yuan Gong system starts with the first two methods (Tian Yuan and Di Yuan) to build up Qi in the whole body and in our Dantians (Qi-centres).
+The Yuan Qigong system starts with the first two methods (Tian Yuan and Di Yuan) to build up Qi in the whole body and in our Dantians (Qi-centres).
 It can improve reduce physical problems and enhance overall health.
 It also helps the consciousness improve its ability to focus and achieve greater clarity.

 After some time, Ren Yuan can be added to strengthen the body making it supple, and to improve circulation.
 A beginner can also start by practising Ren Yuan and enjoy the benefits of the practice, but later the addition of Tian Yuan and Di Yuan is recommended to make the practice complete.